 RTA envisions a region with sufficient and stable funding to support improved public transit options that will advance equity by increasing accessibility; satisfy the integrated mobility needs of Southeast Michigan communities; and promote livable, healthy, and sustainable growth.
-In order to develop a strategic agenda, and to coordinate ongoing and future planning activities, RTA has embarked on an update to its Regional Transit Master Plan (RTMP).
-ADVANCE 2021 is RTA’s RTMP and will guide strategic planning activities in Southeast Michigan over the next 20 years.
+In order to develop a strategic agenda, and to coordinate ongoing and future planning activities, RTA releases yearly updates to the Regional Transit Master Plan (RTMP).

 RMTP History